wearefuturegov/bucks-api/README.md

 The app has a seed script to populate the database of services from a CSV data file.

-1. Put `data.csv` in the /lib folder
+1. Put a `data.csv` in the /lib folder
 2. Run `npm run seed`

 ## Style guide